 Arnplattenspitze - A Gem Between Wetterstein and Karwendel

-After the secret trail, I posted about last weekend, I now want to focus on another somewhat underrated hike, close to the German – Austrian border.
-This tour is hidden in the Arnspitzgruppe, a group of eight peaks, that are counted towards the Wetterstein Region.
-At the same time, these peaks mark the border between the Wetterstein and Karwendel Regions.
-Which means that you actually have great views of both mountain chains while standing on of the tree Arnspitzen.
+After the secret trail, I posted about last weekend, and I now want to focus on another somewhat underrated hike, close to the German – Austrian border.
+This tour is hidden in the Arnspitzgruppe, a group of eight peaks counted towards the Wetterstein Region.
+At the same time, these peaks mark the border between the Wetterstein and Karwendel Regions, which means that you actually have great views of both mountain chains.

 Four Reasons to do this tour

 An unusual location, allowing for views of the Karwendel and Wetterstein Regions.

 A very unfrequented trail allowing you to enjoy the solitude of the mountains.

 It is a relatively short tour, allowing you to plan this trip as a half-day adventure, which is especially useful if you arrive by car from Munich, and plan to do this on the weekend, as you will be able to start the drive home early compared to all the other day-trippers and thus avoid the traffic jams common in the region.

 If you go for the peak, you have a chance to climb up some UIAA II rated sections.
 However, you should only attempt this if you are an experienced climber.